-Warning: Specifying a DSE for the HVAC distribution system will NOT be reflected in the EnergyPlus simulation outputs.
+Warning: Specifying a DSE for the HVAC distribution system will NOT be reflected in the raw EnergyPlus simulation outputs, but IS reflected by the SimulationOutputReport reporting measure.

 Mechanical Ventilation

 A single whole-house mechanical ventilation system may be specified as a Systems/MechanicalVentilation/VentilationFans/VentilationFan with UsedForWholeBuildingVentilation='true'.
 Inputs including FanType, TestedFlowRate (or RatedFlowRate), HoursInOperation, and FanPower must be provided.